eedorenko/missionedge-plat-control-plane-seed/README.md

 ### Create workspaces

-A coral workspace is a collection of one or more applications.
+A workspace is a collection of one or more applications.
 The concept of workspace enables filtering and configuring access to only a specific group of applications.

 Add a `Workspace` file inside the workspaces folder.
 The schema for the `Workspace.yaml` can be found in the `/schemas` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/schemas/Workspace.yaml).